Smoked salmon dip recipe can be made, I'm not exaggerating, in five minutes. Are you ready, stop watch in hand?

 I can't say I like most of the cookery programs on television these days; they make the daily meal so complicated and time consuming that many I suspect resort to convenience food.
 Jamie Oliver is perhaps the exception; he too is obsessed by healthy food made fast.

-Smoked salmon dip recipe uses only the most basic ingredients; if you don't regularly have fresh parsley and lemon, frozen chilli, feta cheese and olive oil in your home, then it's time to step up to better health.
+Smoked salmon dip recipe uses only the most basic ingredients; if you don't regularly have fresh parsley and lemon, fresh or frozen chilli, feta cheese and olive oil in your home, then it's time to step up to better health.

 Unexpectedly, chilies are strongly anti inflammatory but the active agent capaicin is found mainly in the seeds and placenta; blanching it lightly, together with the garlic, takes out the sting.

 Extra virgin olive oil is also anti inflammatory; these are the kinds of foods we should be enjoying daily, especially if we have a lot of aches and pains.

 It's also particularly good if you are suffering from blood vessel disease and even for the alimentary canal in small amounts.

 That took you four minutes to prepare, now

 Unplug the blender, scrape out the remains, and now go on and make a MOUTABEL Baba Ghannouj dip.
 Put off by the name?
 It only takes ten minutes.
 Your guests will be on their knees pleading for your recipes.

 One other healthful factor from salmon is that it is rich in one of the vitamins that significantly slow the development of frailty in the older person; read more about vitamin B6 food.

 A vitamin D deficiency is strongly linked to diabetes and metabolic syndrome.